-In this LIVE Teleseminar Robyn Logan and Merci Miglino explore how the nature and qualities of a coaching has changed over time.
+In this LIVE Teleseminar Robyn Logan and Merci Miglino explore how the nature and qualities of coaching has changed over time.
 An overarching trend seems to be the “blending” of coaching with other things.
-More and more coaches are electing to keep their day job, and in fact draw in a positive way on their previous experience and blend it with coaching to make and even more attractive offering.
+More and more coaches are electing to keep their day job, and in fact, draw in a positive way on their previous experience and blend it with coaching to make and even more attractive offering.

 Mentions & Resources

 Welcome, everyone.
 It’s Robyn Logan here.
 We’ve got Merci, the co-host with the mo-host.

 Merci: I was letting you do the hospitality and welcoming people.
 This is Merci Miglino in New York.
 Welcome, everyone.

 Robyn: Thanks Merci, for coming.
 Welcome to our monthly teleseminar brought to you by the International Coach Academy.
 This month our topic is the skills and attributes of the new coach.
 The reason this topic came about is that we’ve been coaching now and training coaches for over 12 years.

 During that time, as you can imagine, we’ve seen lots and lots of changes.
 In particular, I would say in the last three years there’s been really high growth in the coaching industry.
 It’s really maturing and growing.
 We thought we’d look at how the nature of being a coach and the qualities it takes to be a coach has changed over time.
 That’s our topic.

 I’m Robyn Logan, CEO of International Coach Academy.
 Merci Miglino is the Director of Training.

 So what do you think about this topic?
 It’s a good one, isn’t it?

 Blended Coaching on the Rise